sbt/sbt-pgp/.travis/README.md

 To configure tag driven releases from Travis CI.

-Generate a key pair for this repository.
+Do **NOT** use your personal GPG key for CI signing.
+Create a fresh gpg key that you will share with Travis CI and ONLY use for this project.

 ```
 gpg --gen-key